bitovi/academy/src/technology-consulting/5-communication.md

 Questions to reflect:

-- How can you communicate your use of LLMs in a way that maintains trust and transparency with clients and colleagues?
 - What are the potential consequences of not being transparent about LLMs use in your communications?
-- How can you frame your use of LLMs to highlight its benefits while making sure that human expertise is still valued?
-- What steps can you take to ensure that the use of LLMs recording tools does not compromise client confidentiality?
 - What criteria should you use to decide when LLMs recording is or isn’t appropriate for a client meeting?

 ## Effective use of LLMs in communication